Scottish Conservatives: Policies and ideology

 The Scottish Conservatives are a centre-right to right-wing, conservative political party, with a commitment to Scotland remaining a part of the United Kingdom.
 It is autonomous from the UK Conservative Party in its leadership, internal structure and the creation of policy in devolved areas.
 In August 2006, the-then Leader of the Conservative Party, David Cameron, said that the party should recognise "that the policies of Conservatives in Scotland and Wales will not always be the same as our policies in England" and that the "West Lothian question must be answered from a Unionist perspective".
 Presently, the Scottish Conservatives refer to themselves as a "patriotic, unionist party of the Scottish centre-right" that stands for "Scotland's place in the UK, equal opportunity, enterprise and growth, localism and community and the rights of victims and the police in our justice system."

 Although aligned to the UK-wide Conservatives, it has in certain areas adopted different policy positions.
 Following the Sutherland Report in 1999, the party voted with the Scottish Executive in 2002 to introduce free personal care for the elderly funded from general taxation.

 Like Scottish Labour and the Scottish Liberal Democrats, the Scottish Conservatives are opposed to Scottish independence but have often been regarded as the most staunchly pro-Unionist of the three parties.
 Generally, the Scottish Conservatives favour a more business friendly environment in Scotland, increase funding for the police and frontline workers, enact stricter law & order policies to tackle violent crime, drug and alcohol misuse, and give more support to Scotland's rural communities.
 The party has evolved to support Scottish devolution but has argued successive SNP administrations in Scotland have not made a constructive use of devolved powers to benefit ordinary people and have encouraged waste or corruption through devolution.
 Although opposed to policies that could further Scottish independence, the Scottish Conservatives support aspects of financial devolution and devolving more powers to local communities in Scotland.

+The Scottish Conservative position on devolution in the United Kingdom has changed over time.
 At the 2019 general election, the Scottish Conservatives pledged opposition to a proposed second Scottish independence referendum, delivering on Brexit and to strengthen the United Kingdom.
 They lost half their seats at the election.
 In 2021, ahead of the Scottish Parliament elections, the party argued that Scotland should focus on economic recovery following the COVID-19 pandemic.